PGLint/node-pglint/README.md

 exit with a non-zero status code indicating failure.

 This command is suitable for use in your CI workflow.

+## Determining git branch and hash

+If you don't supply git branch/hash via the `--gitBranch` and `--gitHash` flags, we will attempt to determine your git branch and git hash by using these continuous integration environmental variables:

+- GitHub Actions:
+  - branch: `GITHUB_REF`
+  - hash: `GITHUB_SHA`
+- Circle CI
+  - branch: `CIRCLE_BRANCH`
+  - hash: `CIRCLE_SHA1`
+- Travis CI
+  - branch: `TRAVIS_PULL_REQUEST_BRANCH` or `TRAVIS_BRANCH`
+  - hash: `TRAVIS_COMMIT`

+Failing that, we'll try and extract them from the local git repository by running the following commands:

+- git branch: `git rev-parse --abbrev-ref HEAD`
+- git hash: `git rev-parse --verify HEAD`

+If this fails, we'll progress without branch/hash.

 ## PostgreSQL connection string